-Analyses of changes in forest cover at regional to national scales have been carried out by the research community with the involvement of national experts.
-As one example, a regional exercise has been carried out in Central Africa with the participation of international institutions and national experts under the framework of the Observatory for the Forests of Central Africa $({\sf OFAC})^{73}$.
-A systematic sampling approach using midresolution imagery (Landsat) was operationally applied to the entire Congo River basin to accurately estimate deforestation at regional level and, for large-size countries, at national level for the period 1990 to 2005.
-The survey was composed of $20 \times 20 \; {\rm km^2}$ sampling sites systematically distributed every 0.5° over the whole forest domain of Central Africa, corresponding to a sampling rate of $13.6 \; \%$ of total area.
-This resulted in 547 sample sites over the Congo Basin.
-For each site, subsets were extracted from both Landsat TM and ETM+ imagery acquired in 1990, 2000 and 2005 respectively.
+Analyses of changes in forest cover at national scales have been carried out by the research community.
+These studies have advanced methodologies for deforestation monitoring and provided assessments of deforestation outside the realm of national governments.
+As one example, a test of the systematic sampling approach has been carried out in Central Africa to derive area estimates of forest cover change between 1990 and 2000.
+The proposed systematic sampling approach using mid-resolution imagery (Landsat) was operationally applied to the entire Congo River basin to accurately estimate deforestation at regional level and, for large-size countries, at national level.
+The survey was composed of 10×10 km2 sampling sites systematically distributed every 0.5° over the whole forest domain of Central Africa, corresponding to a sampling rate of 3.3 % of total area.
+For each of the 571 sites, subsets were extracted from both Landsat TM and ETM+ imagery acquired in 1990 and 2000 respectively.
 The satellite imagery was analyzed with object-based (multi-date segmentation) unsupervised classification techniques.

-The results are represented by a change matrix for every sample site describing four regrouped land cover change processes, e.g. deforestation, reforestation, forest degradation and forest recovery (the samples in which change in forest cover is observed are classified into 10 land cover classes, i.e. "dense forest", "degraded forest", "long fallow & secondary forest", "forest/agriculture mosaic", "agriculture & short fallow", "bare soil & urban area", "non-forest vegetation", "forest-savannah mosaic", "water bodies" and "no data").
+Around 60% of the 390 cloud-free images do not show any forest cover change.
+For the other 165 sites, the results are represented by a change matrix for every sample site describing four regrouped land cover change processes, e.g. deforestation, reforestation, forest degradation and forest recovery (the samples in which change in forest cover is observed are classified into 10 land cover classes, i.e. "dense forest", "degraded forest", "long fallow & secondary forest", "forest/agriculture mosaic", "agriculture & short fallow", "bare soil & urban area", "non forest vegetation", "forest-savannah mosaic", "water bodies" and "no data").
 "Degraded forest" were defined spectrally from the imagery (lighter tones in image color composites as compared to dense forests - see next picture).

-For a region like Central Africa (with 186 Million ha of forest cover), this exercise led to an estimate of the annual gross deforestation rate at 0.26 ± 0.04 % for the period 2000-2005.
-For the Democratic Republic of Congo which is covered by a large-enough number of samples (267), the estimated annual deforestation rate was 0.32 ± 0.05 %.
-Degradation rates were also estimated (gross annual rate: 0.14 ± 0.02 % for the entire basin).
+For a region like Central Africa (with 180 Million ha), using 390 samples, corresponding to a sampling rate of 3.3 %, this exercise estimates the annual deforestation rate at 0.21 \pm 0.05 % for the period 1990-2000.
+For the Democratic Republic of Congo which is covered by a large-enough number of samples (267), the estimated annual deforestation rate was 0.25 \pm 0.06%.
+Degradation rates were also estimated (annual rate: 0.15 \pm 0.03 % for the entire basin).